ortus-boxlang/bx-compat-cfml/readme.md

 Depending on which engine you select an interceptor will be loaded that will seed the `server` scope with the appropriate engine details.

-## Contributed Functions
+## Contributed BIFs

-The compat module will contribute the following functions globally:
+The compat module will contribute the following built-in functions globally:

 * `cacheClear` - Learn more here: https://cfdocs.org/cacheClear
 * `cacheCount` - Learn more here: https://cfdocs.org/cacheCount